Here is the overview of the program:

 The European Accessibility Act is at the door but most publishers don’t know how to implement one of its main components : the integration of accessibility metadata in ONIX feeds and EPUB 3 publications.

-Vincent Gros (Hachette Livre) will present us a practical use case: an automated process for adding accessibility metadata to EPUB 3 new releases.
+A use case of an automated process for adding accessibility metadata to EPUB 3 new releases, presented by Vincent Gros (Hachette Livre).

 FXL made accessible?
 Yes it is possible